I'm Honey!

 What Should Be the Mutual Goal Between These Two Women?

 Building a relationship with your daughter in law is about agreeing on a mutual goal.
 The mutual goal of a mother-in-law and daughter-in-law should be to build, maintain and sustain mutual respect for one another that will benefit all family members.
 Jami and I had the same goals.
-It was our nature that strengthened our bond, mutual respect, friendship and love that established an engaging and loving family atmosphere.
+It was our similar type natures that strengthened our bond and a mutual respect, friendship and love that established an engaging and loving family atmosphere.
 It was not always that way.
 But not because of us.

 The Family

-There are eight Goods.
-Two grandparents, three grandsons, two of whom are married and Jami.
-We are a blended multigenerational family of different ages with different viewpoints, but unlike many other blended multigenerational families, we have successfully bonded as a group.
-I pay tribute to Jami Good, my daughter-in-law and one of my dearest friends, for making this happen.
+There are Goods.
+Two grandparents, three grandsons and two wives, two great grandsons, and Jami.
+We are a multigenerational family of different ages with different viewpoints, but unlike many other blended multigenerational families, we have successfully bonded as a group.
+I pay tribute to Jami Good, my daughter-in-law and one of my closest friends, for making this happen fourteen years ago.

 It Was Not Always This Way

 I don’t want to sugarcoat the story.
-There were years of strife between father and son over ‘“ the new wife who gets how much money” syndrome and my husband’s company which his son wanted to take over.
-As the conflict deepened and friction escalated between father and son, Jami and I did not see one another for several years.
-The families became estranged.
-This had nothing to do with either Jami or me.
+There were years of strife ‘the new wife and the money syndrome that goes with the territory and the changing of the reigns from father to son in my husband’s company.
+Two very natural problems in families.
+As conflict deepened, Jami and I did not see one another for several years.
+The family became estranged.
+This had nothing to do with Jami or me.

 Jami Good’s Gift

-The day of the funeral Jami reached out to me, put her arms around me and without a word, I put my arms around her and we reconnected.
-That was 10 years ago.
+The day of the funeral Jami reached out to me.
+She put her arms around me and without a word, I put my arms around her and we reconnected.
+That was 15 years ago.
 That was Jami’s gift.
-She welcomed me back into her life and the boys’.
+She welcomed me back into the family.
+I accepted instantly.
+The experience felt so natural; it was meant to be and from that day forward until this very moment we are kindred spirits.

 Tea for Tea and Two for Two… Not Always

 Without a cooperative daughter-in-law and a cooperative mother-in-law, the entire family suffers.
 Many mothers-in-law and daughters-in-law compete with one another.
 Many mothers-in-law want to be the mothers of their daughters-in-law.
 Many mothers-in-law are difficult women and so are many daughters-in-law.
 Many mothers-in-law are jealous and vice versa.
 Many mothers-in-law and daughters-in-law are like oil and water.
 And many on both sides are manipulative.
 Many are just plain selfish and think only of their own needs.
 And let’s not forget, the daughter-in-law’s mother!
-I am sure many of you could join one of these groups.
+She can be a pistol, if you know what I mean.

 I think in most families the biological mother plays the strongest role.
-It is her voice — of positivity or negativity — that her husband and children hear; it is her actions that make or break up the multigenerational family.
+It is her voice — of positivity or negativity — that her husband and children hear; it is her actions that can make or break up the multigenerational family.
+In our case, Jami’s mom and I were always on friendly terms.

 Steps to Try: